olifon/sandbox-js/README.md

 })();
 ```

 **NOTE**: Do not whitelist objects like XMLHttpRequest for untrusted code.
-The Worker runs with the same origin as the website.
-This means it can access all the cookies, storages (like indexed db) etc. All of this is disabled by default of course and only vanilla JS objects are exposed.
-Try to create own API functions, that validates data, and expose them to the sandbox with root.set.
+It is a better idea to make your own API functions, that checks the data from the sandbox, and expose those APIs as functions.

 Example of a malicious program:
 ```Javascript